ZiyuanEstherYan/Yelp-Data-Analysis-Shiny-App/README.md

  3. More NLP use

-Due to time constraint, I was not able to explore more extensive NLP techniques (i.e. topic modeling).
-This could have made the review analysis section of the dashboard stronger.
+More extensive NLP techniques (i.e. topic modeling) could have made the review analysis section of the dashboard stronger.

-As with any project, there is plenty of room for growth.
-Thank you for reading, and please let me know if you can think of anything else to add!